jaesharma/igscheduler/README.md

   python3 bulkscheduler.py
   ```

-# Working Screenshots #
+# Working Screenshots

 ![Screenshot1](screenshots/ss1.png)
 ![Screenshot1](screenshots/ss2.png)

-# Contribution #
+# Contribution

-If you find something wrong or want some new feature to get added in this script, raise an issue or contact me directly.
+If you find any issue or want some new feature to get added in this script, raise an issue or contact me directly.